rubymonolith/restomatic/README.md

 end
 ```

-It's inheritence how you'd expect it to work; not a DSL.
+It's inheritance how you'd expect it to work; not a DSL.

+Additionally, Inherited Resources made it difficult to "eject" from the abstraction.
+One of the key principals of the Oxidizer project is to make it easy to break out of abstractions that no longer work and solve the problem with Rails or Plain 'ol Ruby objects.

 ## License